TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/004 Design Time Factory Class.md

 If you get a message about not being able to instantiate/activate the DbContext, you have failed incorrectly:

 "Unable to resolve service for type 'Microsoft.EntityFrameworkCore.DbContextOptions' while attempting to activate 'SqliteDataWrite.SqliteWriteDbContext'"

+This is because EFC cannot find your IDesignTimeDbContextFactory.